“The investor’s chief problem – and even his worst enemy – is likely to be himself” – Ben Graham, author of The Intelligent Investor

 It was a success in that regard, and gradually this hobby took up more and more of my time as I refined my approach and became more and more interested in all aspects of investing.

-As well as writing the UK Value Investor blog and monthly newsletter, I also write the regular Dividend Hunter column for Master Investor magazine.
+As well as writing the UK Value Investor blog and newsletter, I also write the regular Dividend Hunter column for Master Investor magazine.

 In 2016 I was very happy to have my book, The Defensive Value Investor, published by Harriman House.